VisionSystemsInc/vsi_common/docs/just/quickstart_user.rst

 What is J.U.S.T.
 ----------------

-Think of :file:`just` as a bunch of scripts all wrapped into one command (or script), with the added benefit that it works on Linux, Windows (provided ``git`` is installed), and macos without additional dependencies.
+Think of :file:`just` as a bunch of scripts all wrapped into one command (or script), with the added benefit that it works on Linux, Windows (provided ``git`` is installed), and macOS without additional dependencies.

 The developer will create a number of tasks, and assign them to just targets.
 For example, if there was a ``compile`` target that compiles the code, you run ``just compile`` to run that target.